1. StreamsHub Console overview

 Choose to display the latest messages or messages from a specified time or offset.
 You can display messages for all partitions or a specified partition.

-When you are done, you can click the CSV icon (represented as a CSV file) to download the information on the returned messages.
+When you are done, you can click the CSV icon (represented as a CSV file icon) to download the information on the returned messages.

 In this example, search terms, and message, retrieval, and partition options are combined: